Coffee Plant,Coffea arabica

 The Coffee Plant prefers bright, indirect light.
 Never place the plant in direct sun, as the rays can scorch the leaves.

 Water when the top inch of soil is dry.
-When watering, remove the plant from its decorative planter and water with fresh water lightly and slowly from above, allowing water to soak through to the roots, then tip out any excess water before returning the plant to its decorative planter.
+When watering, water the plant moderately and slowly from above, allowing water to soak through to the roots, then tip out any excess water.
 Water evenly so that the soil is damp, not soggy.
 The Coffee Plant will start to droop when she's ready for a watering.
 Clean the leaves by wiping them down with a damp cloth.

 Does well at or slightly warmer than room temperature (between 60°F - 77°F).
 Cold temperatures or rooms with strong drafts should be avoided.